Creating a Simple Plugin

 id = ns("split_layout_right_%widget_id%"),

-# div containing the title, in bold (strong), with a 10 px space between the title and the dropdown
+# div containing the title, in bold (strong), with 10px space between title and dropdown

 div(strong(i18np$t("concept")), style = "margin-bottom:10px;"),